Flexible materials for flexible applications.

-Using standard thermoplastics elastomers with Pam 3D printers particularly makes sense for industrials already used to them but especially when you the application requres the use of TPE from hardness inferior to 70 shore A, where other 3D printing technologies can't.
+Using standard thermoplastic elastomers with Pam 3D printers particularly makes sense for industrial already used to them but especially when you the application requires the use of TPE from hardness inferior to 70 shore A, where other 3D printing technologies can't.

 Existing grades can be printed as-is at their unbeatable high volume price.